-文部科学省から採択された 大学教育再生加速プログラム Advanced Proficient Developing Emerging No Attempt 大学教育再生加速プログラム - November T. Critical Thinking Ability to Identify & Solve Problems Information Gathering Assessment of Credibility Insightful comments in class discussions Student shows proven ability to analyze data, gather and assess resources, and disseminate opinions in a scholarly manner.
+文部科学者から展究された 大学教育再生加速プログラム Advanced Proficient Developing Emerging No Attempt Critical Thinking Ability to Identify & Solve Problems Information Gathering Assessment of Credibility Insightful comments in class discussions Student shows proven ability to analyze data, gather and assess resources, and disseminate opinions in a scholarly manner.
 Able to contribute to class discussions, and to perform a basic analysis of data, gather and assess resources, and express opinions in an adequate manner.
-Beginning to visualize the ways in which information can be combined and applied to solving a given problem, but struggles with complex and relationships Student shows motivation but must learn the concepts and mechanisms that apply to critical thinking, such as information gathering, assessment and synthesis Public Speaking Speaking is clear, using a broad range of vocabulary and relative jargon.
+Beginning to visualize the ways in which information can be combined and applied to solving a given problem, but struggles with complex and relationships Student shows motivation but must learn the concepts and mechanisms that apply to critical thinking, such as information gathering, assessment and synthesis Advanced Communication Proficiency Public Speaking Social Skills Speaking is clear, using a broad range of vocabulary and relative jargon.
 Student uses appropriate social cues and nuance.
 Able to create a relevant response when asked to express an opinion or respond to a complicated situation, but pronunciation and grammar can often make responses and explanations unclear to a listener and must be interpreted.
 Able to answer questions and give basic information.
-However, inconsistent pronunciation, intonation and stress may sometimes make their responses difficult o understand or interpret.
-Student is unsuccessful or Advanced Social Skills finds it very difficult when attempting to explain an Insufficient effort or evidence of achievement Communication Proficiency Professional Skills opinion or respond to a complicated scenario.
+However, inconsistent pronunciation, intonation and stress may sometimes make their responses difficult to understand or interpret.
+Student is unsuccessful or finds it very difficult Professional Skills when attempting to explain an opinion or respond to a complicated scenario.
 The response may be limited to a single sentence or part of a sentence.
-Global Cultural Relevancy Fully engaged in current events and shows and understanding of social inequalities and cultural differences.
-Student is aware of current events and world cultures, but is unable to apply macrolevel situations to her/his own life.
+Global Perspectives Cultural Relevancy Fully engaged in current events and shows and understanding of social inequalities and cultural differences.
+Student is aware of current events and world cultures, but is unable to apply macro-level situations to her/his own life.
 Exhibits interest and intrigue in current events and world culture, but has difficulty understanding relevancy.
-Student expresses one- sided ideals from an ethnocentric point of view.
-Perspectives Awareness of Current Events & Global Issues Completely lacks awareness of world issues or events.
-Reading Exhibits fluency/near fluency Proficient English ability; relies mainly on familiar vocabulary.
-Should be encouraged to advance beyond comfort zone.
-Adequate English ability; must reference dictionary often Student has some English ability, but lacks English Language Writing in speaking and writing.
-Grammar and reading ability confidence in using and understanding.
-Very English Language Ability Oral Communication similar to native English speaker.
-Able to use context clues when faced with unfamiliar vocabulary. limited vocabulary knowledge, struggles with grammar and pronunciation Unable to form questions Reading Able to express one's self Proficient oral and written communication; relies mainly on familiar vocabulary.
-Should be encouraged to advance beyond comfort zone.
-Adequate oral and written communication; tends to have difficulty clearly expressing ideas.
-Student shows a lack of confidence in writing, Japanese Language Writing clearly and succinctly both in writing and orally.
-Able to reading, and oral communication.
-Very Ability Oral Communication use context clues when faced with unfamiliar vocabulary. limited vocabulary knowledge, struggles with grammar Unable to form questions
+Student expresses one- sided ideals from an ethnocentric point of Awareness of Current Events & Global Issues view.
+Completely lacks awareness of world issues or events.
+English Language Ability Reading Exhibits fluency/near fluency in speaking and writing.
+Grammar and reading ability similar to native English speaker.
+Able to use context clues when faced with unfamiliar vocabulary.
+Proficient English ability; relies mainly on familiar vocabulary.
+Should be encouraged to advanced beyond comfort zone.
+Adequate English ability; must reference dictionary often Student has some English ability, but lacks Writing confidence in using and Oral Communication understanding.
+Very limited vocabulary knowledge, struggles with grammar and pronunciation Unable to form questions